Coaching vs Mentoring vs Training: What's The Difference?

 When it comes to employee development, coaching, training, and mentoring all have a particular role.
 However, the differences between them are often poorly understood.
 Learn what the differences between coaching, training and mentoring and discover how to determine what your team needs.

-At it’s most precise definition, coaching is a personal learning and development intervention that creates a goal-oriented relationship to reach outcomes that the coachee values.
+Coaching is a personal learning and development intervention that creates a goal-oriented relationship to reach outcomes that the coachee values.
 Coaching is too often confused with activities like ‘training’ and ‘mentoring.’
-To better understand the value of coaching, we need to understand what it is and, more importantly, what it isn’t.
+Training, for example, is the process of teaching skills to, often, a group of people who have limited or no prior understanding of the learning material.

 A rose by any other name… defining coaching, training and mentoring.